bbiswal333/bridge/BUILDING_APPS.md

 	$scope.$emit('changeLoadingStatusRequested', { showLoadingBar: false }); when the operation is finished, otherwise the user will see the loading bar forever

-## Naming convention
+## services, factories, providers and more
 All services, factories and providers (actually all injectable stuff in AngularJS) share one common namespace.
-Furthermore we want to have (at least) one module per file, so loading order of files doesn't matter - this is important for automatic testing with Karma.
-Furthermore this improves reusability.
-Modules themself do not adress the problem of namespace-collisions, therefore we have to follow a schema when naming services etc..

 ## Schema for namming modules
 We try to name our modules in a "Java-package-like" way: